-Results: The study on the volume of solar batteries imported from 2014 to 2016 conducted; and the Vice President Office started developing the regulations on electronic wastes recycling.
+Results: The study on the volume of solar batteries imported from 2014 to 2016 was conducted, and the Vice President's Office started developing the regulations on electronic waste recycling.

 2.0 National renewable energy day 2016 in Njombe

 The activity was held in Njombe from 11th to 12th November 2016.
-The event was held to raise awareness of renewable energy to the residents of the Njombe Region.
+The event was held to raise awareness of renewable energy among the residents of the Njombe Region.

 Project result: Increased uptake of renewable energy technologies in the Njombe region.

-3.0 Networking university students into the renewable energy sector
+3.0 Networking university students in the renewable energy sector

 The activity was conducted to intervene in the problem of inadequate renewable energy manpower capacity in Tanzania.